 - MCH8059 Media and Law

-- MCH8069 Multi-Media and Journalism Principles and Practice
+- MCH8069 Multi-Media Journalism: Principles and Practice

-- MCH8299 Dissertation for MA Media and Journalism or
+- MCH8299 Dissertation for MA Media and Journalism

-*You will have successfully completed modules MCH8002 and MCH8003 to take module MCH8004.
+You will have successfully completed modules MCH8002 and MCH8003 to take module MCH8004.
+This is conditional upon the acceptance of a suitable proposal agreed with the Module Leader.

 Optional modulesOptional modules